mycelial/mycelite/journal/README.md

 The first 128 bytes of the Mycelite Journal is the journal header.
 These 128 bytes contain:

-- Magic (4 bytes) - Constant value of `0x00907a70` (read as potato)
+- Magic (4 bytes) - Constant value of `0x00907a70` (read as "potato").
+Why potato?
+Because the engineer who built this decided to call it potato.
+(For more information on file signatures known as "Magic Bytes," see [List of File Signatures](https://en.wikipedia.org/wiki/List_of_file_signatures)).

-  [//]: # "TODO: explain why"

-- Version (4 bytes) - Currently always 1
+- Version (4 bytes) - Represents the Journal version number.

-  [//]: # "TODO: explain why"

-- Snapshot Counter (8 bytes) - Each Snapshot has a unique id.
-On Snapshot initialization, the current value is stored as a Snapshot id, and the Journal header value increments.
+- Snapshot Counter (8 bytes) - The number of Snapshots in the Journal.

-  [//]: # "TODO: What is 'current value' here? can we give a quick example of how this works"

 - EOF (8 bytes)- This is the offset position of the commited Snapshot, and designates the end of the file.

 - The balance of the Journal's header bytes are reserved space.

 ## Mycelite Journal Snapshots

 Each Snapshot represents a SQLite transaction that has been captured by the Mycelite Journal.
-[//]: # "TODO: 1) is this correct?
-2) Give an example."

 Snapshots are comprised of two components: one Snapshot Header and one or more SQLite pages.
-[//]: # "TODO: explain what a sqlite page is (maybe?)"

 ### Snapshot Header

 The first 32 bytes of a Mycelite Journal Snapshot is the Snopshot Header.
 These 32 bytes contain:

-- Num (8 bytes) - a unique id(?) for this Journal number
+- Id (8 bytes) - a unique id(?) for this Journal Snapshot
-  [//]: # "TODO: double check what this means"
 - Timestamp (8 bytes) - UTC unixtime timestamp in microseconds
 - Reserved (16 bytes) - reserved space